 The artists will also discuss how their individual working practices have been challenged, altered and enriched by each other, through their years of interactivity as studio assistants in Susan Collis' studio.
 Notably, Collins' studio is a female dominated environment.
 We will also ask - what difference does this make?

-Exhibition: 26 February - 2 April 2016 (closed Easter weekend)
+Exhibition: 26 February - 2 April 2016

 5 December 2016

-Eye Eye curators - Thorbjørn Anderson and Flore Nové Josserand introduce the artists the work and the concepts operating in Casual Gesture.
+Eye Eye curators - Thorbjørn Anderson and Flore Nové Josserand introduce the artists, the work and the concepts operating in Casual Gesture.

 Works by: Claudia Djabbari, Florian Meisenberg, Grégoire Motte, Laurence Payot, Philip Ewe, Luke McCreadie and Bruce McLean.

-Saturday 31 October 4pm
+31 October 2016

 'How do the factors that surround and inform the making of a painting / an exhibition crystallise in an object / event, and how does the object embrace it's mutable future?'